Wealthfront's Home Planning Guide

 When is the best time to buy?

-Timing the real estate market is just like trying to time the stock market – it's impossible.
+Timing the real estate market is like trying to time the stock market––it’s very hard to do.
 Home prices will go up and home prices will go down.
-Plus supply-and-demand varies regionally, making any attempt to time the market even more challenging.
+Plus supply and demand varies regionally, making any attempt to time the market even more challenging.

-As evident from the Case-Shiller Home Price Indices, the leading measures of U.S residential real estate prices, while home prices in the US have increased over time, real estate market volatility is hard to avoid.
+As evident from the Case-Shiller Home Price Indices, a leading measure of US residential real estate prices, while home prices in the US have increased over time, real estate market volatility is hard to avoid.

-The real estate market is impossible to time
+The real estate market is difficult to time

 Source: S&P Dow Jones Indices LLC, S&P/Case-Shiller U.S. National Home Price Index retrieved from Federal Reserve Bank of St. Louis

-Keep in mind there's actually an implicit cost to waiting.
-Even if you don't pull the trigger on buying a home, that doesn't mean you're not incurring housing expenses.
-For instance, waiting a year to buy a home means paying a year of rent to your landlord instead of towards a mortgage.
+Keep in mind there’s also an implicit cost to waiting.
+Even if you don’t move forward with buying a home, that doesn’t mean you’re not incurring housing expenses.
+For instance, waiting a year to buy a home means paying a year of rent to your landlord instead of building equity in a home.
 Find out how to compare renting versus owning.

 What if there's a market downturn?

 Unfortunately, if the real estate market declines, so will the value of your home.
-On the other hand, if the real estate market is on the rise, homeowners will benefit from the appreciation of their home value.
-Just like the financial markets in general, the only sure thing in the real estate market is that it will go up and it will go down.
+On the other hand, if the real estate market rises, homeowners will benefit from the appreciation of their home value.
+Just like financial markets in general, the only sure thing in the real estate market is that it will go up and it will go down.

 The market is unpredictable

 In the event of a downturn, if you have a fixed-rate mortgage your monthly mortgage payments should not be affected by any market volatility.
-However, you are at risk if there's a significant drop in real estate prices and you have a sudden need to sell your home, say for a job opportunity in a new location.
+However, you may be at risk if there’s a significant drop in real estate prices and you have a sudden need to sell your home, say for a job opportunity in a new location.
 In this case, you may be forced to sell your home at a loss.
 If the value of your home has decreased significantly, you may not have enough to repay the remaining balance on the mortgage.
+In general, the larger your down payment, the lower the risk that you face this particular issue.

 Don't be discouraged by uncertainty

-It's wise to understand what can potentially go wrong.
-But in the face of certain uncertainty, our advice is the same advice we give investors: The risk of a downturn is a part of life.
-Having a long-term time horizon and staying the course is your best path forward.
+It’s wise to understand what can potentially go wrong.
+But in the face of certain uncertainty, our home-buying philosophy is the same as our philosophy about investing: The risk of a downturn is a part of life.
+Having a long-term time horizon, staying the course, and not using too much leverage is your best path forward.
 Consider the benefits of owning a home.

 How does location factor in?